awsdocs/amazon-aurora-user-guide/doc_source/USER_RestoreFromSnapshot.md

 1. On the **Restore snapshot** page, for **DB instance identifier**, enter the name for your restored DB cluster\.

+1. Specify other settings\.

+   For information about each setting, see [Settings for Aurora DB clusters](Aurora.CreateInstance.md#Aurora.CreateInstance.Settings)\.

 1. Choose **Restore DB instance**\.

 ### AWS CLI<a name="USER_RestoreFromSnapshot.CLI"></a>